HL7/davinci-crd/input/pagecontent/StructureDefinition-profile-claimresponse-intro.md

 <br/>
 CRD Clients SHALL use this profile to convey unsolicited prior authorizations stemming from planned orders.

-Refer to the section on [Unsolicited Prior Authorization cards](hooks.html#provide-unsolicited-prior-authorization) in the formal specification for more information.
+Refer to the section on [Pre-emptive Prior Authorization cards](hooks.html#pre-emptive-prior-authorization) in the formal specification for more information.
 <br/>